morenes/multi_vscale/README.md

-# vscale is currently deprecated and has not tracked changes to the RISC-V spec
+# vScale is currently deprecated.

+The implementation has not tracked changes to the RISC-V spec.

 <img src="http://albert-magyar.github.io/vscale/vscale.svg">